-- Influenza-related deaths: There have been four laboratory confirmed influenza-related deaths in adults and thirty-two pneumonia deaths in New Mexico residents reported since the start of the 2013/2014 influenza season. - Influenza-related Hospitalizations: The New Mexico Emerging Infections Program (EIP) is part of FluSurv-NET (a population-based surveillance system for influenza related hospitalizations in children and adults).
+- Laboratory tests for influenza: The Scientific Lab Division (SLD) reported 24 positive samples for Influenza A/H1N1 and three positive sample for Influenza A/H3 by polymerase chain reaction (PCR) since the start of the 2013/2014 influenza season. - Influenza-related deaths: There has been one laboratory confirmed influenza-related death in an adult and eighteen pneumonia deaths in New Mexico residents reported since the start of the 2013/2014 influenza season. - Influenza-related Hospitalizations: The New Mexico Emerging Infections Program (EIP) is part of FluSurv-NET (a population-based surveillance system for influenza related hospitalizations in children and adults).
 In New Mexico active, population-based surveillance is conducted for laboratory-confirmed influenza-related hospitalizations in seven New Mexico counties: Bernalillo, Chaves, Dona Ana, Grant, Luna, San Juan, and Santa Fe.
 Weekly de-identified data are sent to the Centers for Disease Control and Prevention.
 Data are used to estimate weekly age-specific hospitalization rates for persons hospitalized with severe influenza illness.
+Cumulative United States (US) rates by age group are displayed in the figure below.
 Incidence rates are calculated using the National Center for Health Statistics' (NCHS) population estimates for the counties included in the surveillance catchment area.
-Overall, 9 people per 100,000 population in New Mexico were hospitalized for influenza to date during the 2013-2014 flu season.

 • Geographic Spread of Influenza in the State: NMDOH reported the state influenza activity level as 'Widespread'' to the Centers for Disease Control and Prevention (CDC).
 See the table on page 4 for the activity level definitions.
-The map below displays New Mexico activity in comparison to influenza activity in bordering states, regions, and nationally for the week ending January 18, 2014.
+There is no map available displaying New Mexico activity in comparison to influenza activity in bordering states, regions, and nationally for the week ending January 4, 2014.
+However, 36 states, including New Mexico, are reporting widespread influenza activity.